-The table below identifies critical facilities in the community located in the 1-percent and 0.2-percent floodplain and presents Hazus-MH estimates of the damage and loss of use to critical facilities as a result of a 1-percent annual chance flood event.
+The table below identifies critical facilities in the community located in the 1-percent and 0.2percent floodplain and presents Hazus-MH estimates of the damage and loss of use to critical facilities as a result of a 1-percent annual chance flood event.

-Name Type /pe Exposur Addressed by Already Protected 1% Event 0.2% Event Proposed Action to 0.2% Flood Level (describe protections) LAKESIDE REGIONAL CHURCH Religious Χ X 2023-Town of - Hague-015 Hague Senior Citizens Club, Health and Χ Χ 2023-Town of - Inc. Medical Hague-015
+Name Туре Exposure Addressed by Proposed Action Already Protected to 0.2% Flood Level 1% Event 0.2% Event (describe protections) LAKESIDE REGIONAL CHURCH Religious Х Х 2023-Town of - Hague-015 Hague Senior Citizens Club, Health and Х Х 2023-Town of - Inc. Medical Hague-015